MonoidMusician/blog/sources/semilattice_semiring.md

 You end up adjoining some number of identities and annihilators to the underlying semilattice.
 (New top/bottom elements, depending on which way you look at it.)
 The order that you do this in does not matter, only how many times you choose to do each way.

+## Additional comments

+Want a semiring without zero?
+No need to adjoin a zero, then – just use the same carrier type.
+The remaining laws still just work.

+For static analysis, the zero is only good for representing unreachable/error cases.
+But the identity of the semilattice is indispensible: itʼs the empty analysis for when you know nothing yet or have nothing to contribute.

+Important to note that all of these algebraic constructs (monoids, semilattices, semirings^[but **not** fields]) are closed under taking products.
+This is why I said “how do you _also_ keep other data around” in the introduction.

+### Explaining to non-mathematicians

+The concept of a semiring is an abstract conception of what a number is.
+A particular semiring is a specific conception of what can be a number.
+We can manipulate these “numbers” in the familiar ways – mostly.